Skip to main content

 • Grant Writing Workshop-

-• Taylor Kelley has helped with training on grant writing and assisted in the reapplication of a SAMHSA grant for behavioral health services
+• Dr. (Alan) Taylor Kelley has assisted with training UNHS staff on grant writing and assisted in the application of several grant funding opportunities focusing on behavioral health expansion.
+These grants were CCBHC, SBIRT, and N CREW.

-• New Grant Opportunity: NCREW (Native Collective Research Effort to Enhance Wellness) is funded through NIH (National Institutes of Health) HEAL Initiative and are committed to support T/NASO (Tribal and Native American Serving Organizations) to lead community prioritized research projects.
+• Funded: NCREW (Native Collective Research Effort to Enhance Wellness) is funded through NIH (National Institutes of Health) HEAL Initiative and are committed to support T/NASO (Tribal and Native American Serving Organizations) to lead community prioritized research projects.
 This is an exciting opportunity to build search infrastructure at UNHS.
 Read more about the ROA here

 • Educational Brochures and Information- Brochures and posters that are culturally correct to aid those in the community that struggle with SUD

-• Expanding Behavioral Health Resources- Expand services by improving recruitment and aiding current community members pass Social Worker exam
+• Expanding Behavioral Health Resources- Expand services by improving recruitment and aiding current community members pass the Licensed Clinical Social Worker (LCSW) exam.
+So far, 3 individuals have passed and more are scheduled to try until August, 2025.

-• EMS Training- EMS department looking to send 8 staff members to paramedic training (4 covered by RAIN)
+• EMS Training- EMS department looking to send 8 staff members to paramedic training (5 covered by RAIN).

 UNHS